đ This article is for users of elvex Classic. Find out which version you're using.

 Result validation: "Manager" that checks output quality (enabled by default)

-A node that leverages existing assistants within your flow.
+A node that leverages existing agents within your flow.

-When to use it: When you want to incorporate specialized assistants you've already built rather than recreating their functionality.
+When to use it: When you want to incorporate specialized agents you've already built rather than recreating their functionality.

-Typical uses: Incorporating domain-specific assistants, content generation assistants, or analysis assistants into larger workflows.
+Typical uses: Incorporating domain-specific agents, content generation agents, or analysis agents into larger workflows.

 Decision